 When I first started baking, I would bake my brownies and start scooping out bites with a fork – right from the pan.
 When it came time to remove the rest of the batch, I took a spatula and went to town.
 Of course, my brownies looked like a crumbly mess by the end.

-If you want to remove brownies from the pan without the mess or disaster, all you need to do is a bit of prep work.
+Make sure to grease and line your pan before baking.
+If you want to remove brownies from the pan without a mess or disaster, all you need to do is a bit of prep work.
 Greasing, flouring, and using a liner is the greatest way to achieve brownie removal greatness.

 Hey!
 My name is Michelle, and I love brownies!
 Ooey-gooey delicious brownies are great whether it’s a weeknight treat or served with ice cream and toppings for a special occasion.
-Either way, removing them from the pan is an important step in brownie consumption.
+Either way, getting brownies out of the pan is an important step in brownie consumption.

 Let’s bake and remove some brownies, chefs!